geeeedev/Cheatsheets/CheatSheet-ReactProsCons.md

    - React uses an efficient diff algorithm to compare the versions of virtual DOM.
    - It then makes sure that batched updates are sent to the real DOM for repainting or re-rendering of the UI.

+### React Lifecycle
+   - React Lifecycle methods
+      - the series of events that happen from the birth of a React component to its death.
+      - Every component in React goes through a lifecycle of events.
+         - Mounting - Birth of React component
+         - Update - Growth of React component
+         - Unmount - Death of React component